ryapric/install_R/README.md

 dependencies.

 1. Installation of the [RStudio desktop IDE](rstudio.com).
-Even if you don't care for the tidyverse, which is developed by the people at RStudio, this IDe is very high-quality, and supports syntax highlighting and shell execution of other software, as well.
+Even if you don't care for the tidyverse, which is developed by the people at RStudio, this IDE is very high-quality, and supports syntax highlighting and shell execution of other software, as well.
 Highly recommended.